Best content marketing examples 2018: The running apparel brands getting it right

 Which individual Facebook posts performed the best?

-Overperforming is a stat that shows how one post does in relation to the average posts by that brand.
+‘Overperformance’ is a stat that shows how one post does in relation to the average posts by that brand on Facebook.
 In the fourth quarter of 2017, the most overperforming post from our sample set was an image and accompanying story of a doctor who stopped midway through a triathlon to help save the life of someone who’d collapsed.

-An inspiring story by HOKA who used the hashtags #humansofHOKA and #womenwhofly, it performed 59 times better than their average post as it was emotionally moving and relatable.
+An inspiring story by HOKA who used the hashtags #humansofHOKA and #womenwhofly, it performed 59 times better than their average post, because it was so emotionally moving and relatable.

 Sweaty Betty overperformed with a number of funny takes on #MondayMotivation.
 This one performed 39 times better than their average posts.
 One of the reasons for the number of shares and likes could be that it’s a standalone visual post, which is literally made for sharing.